houlz0507/linux-xoclv2/Documentation/fpga/xrt.rst

 ------------

 The xrt-mgmt driver is a PCIe device driver driving MPF found on Xilinx's Alveo PCIe device.
-It consists of one *root* driver, one or more *group* drivers and one or more *xleaf* drivers.
-The group and xleaf drivers are instantiations of the xrt_driver but are called group and xleaf to symbolize the logical operation performed by them.
+It creates one or more *group* device and and one or more *xleaf* device.
+The group and xleaf drivers are in xrt-lib and instantiations of the xrt_driver but are called group and xleaf to symbolize the logical operation performed by them.

-The root driver manages the life cycle of multiple group drivers, which, in turn, manages multiple xleaf drivers.
+The xrt-mgmt driver uses xrt-lib APIs to manages the life cycle of multiple group drivers, which, in turn, manages multiple xleaf drivers.
 This flexibility allows xrt-mgmt.ko and xrt-lib.ko to support various HW subsystems exposed by different Alveo shells.
 The differences among these Alveo shells is handled in xleaf drivers.
-The root and group drivers are part of the infrastructure which provide common services to xleaf drivers found on various Alveo shells.
+The group driver is part of the infrastructure which provides common services to xleaf drivers found on various Alveo shells.
 See :ref:`alveo_platform_overview`.

 The instantiation of specific group driver or xleaf drivers is completely data